How to Throw Errors From Async Functions in JavaScript?

 Async functions and async methods always return a Promise, either resolved or rejected.

-To intercept exceptions from async functions you must use catch().
+To intercept exceptions from async functions you must use catch()

 Here are the rules for testing exceptions in Jest:

-• use expect + rejects for testing exceptions async functions and async methods.
+for testing exceptions in normal functions and methods. - use expect + rejects for testing exceptions async functions and async methods.

 Thanks for reading!